stephweb/daw-php-validator/README.md

 ## Introduction

-This open source library allows you to validate your forms.
+This Open Source library allows you to validate your forms.
 The objective is to verify the submitted data, which is essential for the security of your web applications.